 There is no separate budget for graduate summer schools.
 The number of schools that will be supported in any year will depend on the availability of funding within the overall allocation for the Enhancement and Partnership Program and on the quality of proposals.

-The closing date for proposals for graduate summer schools (and similar events) is 1 March for events in the following year.
+Organizers should, if possible, send proposals for graduate summer schools (and similar events) by 1 March for events in the following year.
 It is unlikely that significant funding will still be available to support proposals received after that deadline.

 Applications should be sent to the President, copied to the Administrative Manager.
 They should be as brief as possible given the information requested.
 It is generally unhelpful to include long documents prepared for other funding bodies.